oscarschraenkler/oscarschraenkler/README.md

 - ⚡ Fun fact: ...
 -->

-## Aspiring Data Scientist with a backround in business
+## Aspiring Data Scientist with a background in Business

 Originally from Norwegian and German parents (and UK citizen by birth), I am looking to bring my skills in Python, machine learning and data analysis to a new position in the field of data science and engineering.